 The first step is to outsource departments that would ordinarily be in your office.
 Of course, you don’t want to get rid of everything, but there are some things that you don’t need to handle yourself.
 There are plenty of companies that offer outsourced IT for small businesses so you don’t need to worry about it at all, and you don’t need a designated space for an IT team to work in.

 You could also outsource your marketing but it depends on your personal preference.
 Some business owners prefer to handle their own marketing in-house, while others are happy to outsource.

-People are often put off the idea of a virtual office because they think not being able to speak directly with colleagues will increase the volume of emails.
+People are often put off the idea of a virtual office thinking that not being able to speak directly with colleagues will increase the volume of emails.
 That isn’t the case if you use file sharing services.
 Instead of emailing a document to everybody in the office, set up an online sharing system like Google Docs or Dropbox.
-That way, all of your employees can access all of the documents that they need from anywhere, as long as they are connected to the internet.
+That way, all of your employees can access all of the documents they need from anywhere.

 Robotic Personal Assistants

 Hiring a person to be your assistant is all good and well, but it’s cheaper and easier to have a piece of software to do it all for you.
 A robotic personal assistant can be linked to your email accounts and it will automatically put them into folders to make things easier to handle.

 Some of the more advanced ones can also help you to track projects and create milestones.